Facebook removes pages of right-wing group Patriot Prayer after Portland unrest | Technology

 Facebook removes pages of right-wing group Patriot Prayer after Portland unrest

 Facebook Inc on Friday removed the pages of U.S. right-wing group Patriot Prayer and its founder Joey Gibson, a company spokesman told Reuters.
-Patriot Prayer has hosted dozens of pro-gun, pro-Trump rallies and attendees have repeatedly clashed with left-wing groups around Portland, Oregon, where one group supporter was killed this week.
+Patriot Prayer has hosted dozens of pro-gun, pro-Trump rallies.
+Attendees have repeatedly clashed with left-wing groups around Portland, Oregon, where one group supporter was killed this week.

 Facebook last week removed content associated with the Kenosha Guard, a group which had posted a "call to arms" in Kenosha, Wisconsin.
-The company acted the day after two people were shot and killed at protests in the city.
+The company acted the day after two people were shot and killed at protests in the city, which broke out in response to the police shooting of a Black man earlier that week.

+Users had flagged the material to Facebook 455 times but were told initially it did not violate the company's policies, BuzzFeed reported https://www.buzzfeednews.com/article/ryanmac/facebook-failed-kenosha.

 - READ MORE ON: